stevelerner/networkdemo/README.md

 A comprehensive, self-contained Docker-based demonstration of enterprise networking concepts including VLAN segmentation, inter-VLAN routing, DNS, DHCP, HTTPS/TLS, NAT, and dynamic firewall rules.

+> **Platform note:** Designed and tested on macOS with Docker Desktop; other hosts may require adjustments.

 **Perfect for learning, teaching, or demonstrating networking concepts.**

 ---